 Eating at night—especially when you’re not hungry.

-If you’re doing my intermittent fasting program to lose weight and you’re trying to avoid spiking insulin, why would you want to jump it up before going to bed, since when you sleep is when you experience your highest fat burning?’
+If you’re doing my intermittent fasting program to lose weight and you’re trying to avoid spiking insulin, why would you want to jump it up before going to bed, since when you sleep is when you experience your highest burning of fat?

-This eating at night when you’re not hungry is just a habit perpetuated by TV characters and commercials of all kinds.
+Eating at night when not hungry is just a habit perpetuated by TV characters and commercials of all kinds.
 When you were a teen with the metabolism of a 12 to 14-year-old, you could do this, but not now.

 What happens is people get home at night from work and they start watching TV, mindlessly putting all kinds of insulin-spiking, calorie-laden foods into their mouth, and then it’s time for bed.